-I joined the Hasidim when I was sixteen.
-You’ve seen them, men with full beards and black hats, long black coats on the Sabbath, women in wigs and careful modest dress.
-All those years in my Hasidic community, we didn’t own a television, read secular books, surf the net, watch movies or go to restaurants.
-When I left that life that had formed me in so many ways, at forty-five, I stepped into a place I’d shunned since adolescence—the real world.
+I joined the hasidim when I was fifteen.
+You’ve seen them–the men in full beards and yarmalkas, long black coats on the Sabbath, the women in wigs and careful modest dress.
+All those years in my hassidic community, we didn’t own a television, read secular books, surf the net, or go to movies or restaurants.
+When, at forty-five, I left the closed super-religious life that had formed me in so many ways, I had to step right into the venue I had shunned since adolescence—the real world.

-It’s been a lot of years now of re-learning the world.
-I’ve come to love travel and the outdoors.
+It’s been twelve years now of re-learning the world.
+After my cloistered years, I’ve come to love gardening and the outdoors.

-While writing my memoir, Uncovered, I became fascinated with the intertwining of sexuality with a sense of spirituality.
-Both seem to go to the core of who we are.
+My memoir, Uncovered, is about falling into hassidic life as a young teen and leaving it at a run in my more-conscious forties.
+While writing that book, I was fascinated with the intertwining of sexuality with one’s spiritual sense.
+Both go to the core of who we are.
 Both can trigger passion and desire and need.

-But my great love is listening to voices other than my own.
+But my great love is listening to voices.
 Check out the projects I’ve done based on interviews.
 The immigrant journeys will astound and move you.

-Leah Lax was raised in a Jewish family in Dallas, Texas near her immigrant grandparents so that, growing up, she learned both to crochet and ride a horse.
-Grateful now for second chances, she has published award-winning fiction and nonfiction.
-Her work for stage includes major production with both the Houston Grand Opera and the Houston Symphony.
+Leah Lax was raised in a Jewish family in Dallas, Texas, close to her immigrant grandparents, so that, growing up, she learned both to crochet and ride a horse.
+Then she joined the hasidim and spent thirty years among them trying to reclaim the roots her family had left behind.
+Now on the other side of all that and grateful for second chances, she has published award-winning fiction, nonfiction and prose poetry.
+Her work for stage includes major productions with both the Houston Grand Opera and the Houston Symphony.